-“It typically occurs around superficial veins (close to the surface of the skin),” says Dr. Aaron Shiloh of Shiloh Vein and Aesthetics, located just outside of Philadelphia, PA.
+“It typically occurs around superficial veins, close to the surface of the skin,” says Dr. Aaron Shiloh of Shiloh Vein and Aesthetics, located just outside of Philadelphia.
 “Staining is represented by a brownish discoloration either in the vein or around it.”

 Hemosiderin is created by a process that starts in our blood.
-Hemoglobin, a protein in red blood cells, carries oxygen throughout the body.
+Hemoglobin — a protein in red blood cells — carries oxygen throughout the body.
 When blood moves into tissue as a result of injury, hemoglobin decays and creates hematin.

 This hematin needs to be removed, and our bodies have cells called phagocytes to manage this process.
 Phagocytes are a grouping of white blood cells that ingest harmful substances in the body.
 When phagocytes ingest hematin, they produce what is called “hemosiderin.”

 It is difficult for the body to access the iron in hemosiderin.
 This, combined with the fact that iron is responsible for the coloration of hemosiderin, results in prolonged staining that is visible on the surface of the skin.

-Other than trauma, staining can be a by-product of serious life-threatening conditions such as high blood pressure and heart disease.
+Other than trauma, staining can also be a by-product of serious life-threatening conditions such as high blood pressure and heart disease.

 The main issue with hemosiderin is that the iron present within it is difficult for the body to consume.
 Once the body is able to use this stored iron, in the same way that the body uses iron derived from food, the stain will fade.

-In order to hasten the absorption of iron present in hemosiderin, some researchers suggest altering diets to reduce the total amount of iron in the body.
+In order to hasten the absorption of the iron present in hemosiderin, some sources suggest altering diets to reduce the total amount of iron in the body.
 Consuming less iron makes the body rely on its stored reserves.
 It is argued that forcing the body to more rapidly consume the iron in hemosiderin through this method will make the stains fade at a faster rate.

 Over time, certain hemosiderin stains will fade naturally as the body slowly uses up the stored iron.
 This hands-off process can take several months or even years to completely remove all traces of the stain.
 Generally, stains that last more than 12 months cause permanent marks as the skin has essentially been tattooed.

 Several options exist to speed up the healing process.
 The simplest, and most readily available, are topical creams applied to the stained area.
-These creams generally help to make the iron in hemosiderin more accessible to the body, therefore expediting its use.
+These creams generally help to make the iron in hemosiderin more accessible to the body, and expediting its use.

-While creams specifically designed to deal with hemosiderin staining can potentially alleviate the issue, skin bleaches are not recommended for this purpose because the iron pigment is too deep in the skin to be accessed by the bleaching process.
+While creams specifically designed to deal with hemosiderin staining can potentially alleviate the issue, skin bleaches are not recommended for this purpose because the iron pigment is too deep in the skin to be accessed by the bleaching agents.

 “At our clinic, we use a laser to treat hemosiderin staining,” says Roher.
 Laser treatment for hemosiderin staining is a relatively new technique.
 Following a process not entirely dissimilar to tattoo removal, professionals target the area with a laser capable of rendering the iron more consumable by the body.
-“Most patients find this treatment painless, and 1 to 2 visits are all that are normally required,” states Roher.
+“Most patients find this treatment painless, and one to two visits are all that are normally required,” states Roher.

 In cases where damage is more severe and veins continue to leak long after the initial injury occurs, treatment can be more difficult.
-Staining is unlikely to vanish naturally, and typical treatments, which target the stain itself, will not be effective in the long-term.
+Staining is unlikely to vanish naturally, and the typical treatments, which target the stain itself, will not be effective in the long-term.